 Please read and follow the 5 steps for enrolling into EXS 496 Internship in order.
 Please refer to the Internship Handbook for detailed information regarding EXS 296 Practicum.

 Click HERE for 5 steps to enrolling into EXS 496

 Click HERE for the Internship Handbook

-EXS 296 is a 3 credit-hour course, which requires you to complete 150 contact hours at the site where you are working.
+EXS 296 is a 3 credit-hour course, which requires you to complete 150 obeservation hours in field of interest.
 You need to complete EXS 296 before your junior year.

 EXS 496 should be taken your final semester, or at least after you have taken EXS 296 and EXS 412.
 EXS 496 is a 6 credit-hour course that requires you to complete 300 contact hours at a site selected after consultation with your advisor.
 EXS 496 is a culminating practical experience you will have before you graduate.
 You may do your internship at the facility where you completed your Internship experience, or you may choose an entirely new site.
 Your faculty advisor and/or Internship Supervisor will make the final decision as to the most appropriate site for you.

 The term, "Internship," refers to a supervised short-term full-time educational work experience with an approved agency, organization, or institution.
 An Internship allows a student to develop professionally through a work experience under the guidance of leaders in a field.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,

 Note: documents in Powerpoint format (PPT) require Microsoft Viewer,